 Mutual funds, like most financial products, involve taxes.
 A "taxable event" is a transaction that creates tax implications.
 Mutual fund taxable events may result when:

-- For taxable accounts, distributions are generally taxable the year they are received (whether as cash or reinvested shares).
+Distributions are generally taxable the year they are received (whether as cash or reinvested shares).
 One exception is that certain distributions declared in the last three months of one year but paid in January of the next year are taxed in the year they were declared.

-- For tax-exempt accounts, distributions of income are generally not taxable.
+Distributions of income are generally not taxable.
 Keep in mind, however, that distributions from capital gains generally are taxable.

 Other important distribution information for individual taxpayers: